wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/affine_candle.md

 to {concept}increase the Aethum present in a certain place{}.

 You find the answer to this in the {item}Affine Candle{}.
-Remarkable simple in construction, it disperses any {item}Aethum Flux{} in its buffer into its surroundings.
+Remarkably simple in construction, it disperses any {item}Aethum Flux{} in its buffer into its surroundings.
 This way, it slowly but surely

 ;;;;;

 <recipe;affinity:aspen_infusion/affine_candle>

-{concept}replenishes the Aethum in its surroundings{}.
+{concept}replenishes the Aethum in its area{}.

-To maintain a constant level of Aethum in an area, the [Aethum Probe](^affinity:aethum_probe) should prove a useful governing device
+To maintain a constant level of Aethum in a region, the [Aethum Probe](^affinity:aethum_probe) should prove a useful governing device